-External interruptions can cripple even the most internally prepared business.
-For full-spectrum resiliency, a company’s BCMP should go beyond basic, internally-focused risk management by developing processes for evaluating and understanding your vendors’ interruption risks.
+As we all know, external interruptions can cripple even the most internally prepared business.
+For full-spectrum resiliency, a company’s BCMP should go beyond basic, internally-focused risk management by developing processes for evaluating and understanding vendor interruption risks.

 Let’s take a look: